Espablo/BOM-Excel/README.md

 ![](resources/BOM-Excel/store_screen.png)

 * **Selected only**
-> Means that only selected components will be exported to CSV.
+> Means that only selected components will be exported to Excel.

 * **Include dimension**
 > Exports the accumulated bounding box dimension of all solid bodies on first level whithin a component.